 Items we can’t accept

-Household batteries, fluorescent tubes and energy saving light globes (CFLs) can be dropped off at our libraries and Neighbourhood Service Centres at any time.
+Household batteries, fluorescent tubes and energy saving light globes (CFLs) can be dropped off at our libraries and customer service centres at any time during opening hours.